 I want folks to see what I’ve seen in my years: That basketball and hip-hop cultures have walked hand-in hand since the ’70s, and even more so now.

-From hoops legends and life lessons to street games and Street Fighter 2, Mega Ran’s eleventh solo studio album is as irresistible and engaging as it is sharp and savvy.
+From hoops legends and life lessons to street games, video games like 먹튀, and Street Fighter 2, Mega Ran’s eleventh solo studio album is as irresistible and engaging as it is sharp and savvy.
 A brilliantly insightful, creative, and honest work of art, Live ’95 blends the worlds of hip-hop, basketball, video gaming, and more together for an innovative and inspiring record that ultimately captures real life where it is: In those fleeting moments that all too easily pass us by.

 In a way, one could argue this record is historical – its references may pre-date many a listener – and yet, there’s no denying the relevance and importance of these songs today.
 Rooted in the past, with his feet in the present and his vision on the future, Mega Ran’s music is timeless, classic, and all-around catchy.
 It’s a swish.

 My hero wore a blowout on the cover of Slam

 Not even 6 foot tall yet he feared no man

 Took a hobby and perfected it; used it to feed his fam

 Got dragged through the mud so players today could stand